 Essential for quality and freshness

-Whether on the pasture, with the cattle selection or with the transport: The MAREDO quality guidelines require strict testing of our meat at every stage of production.
+Whether on the pasture, in the selection of the cattle, or during transport: The MAREDO quality guidelines stipulate a strict inspection of our meat in every phase of production.
 Our own quality managers in South America monitor the process on site.

 Platzhalter nicht löschen

 Tested steak quality at MAREDO: from the pasture to the plate

 A species-appropriate animal husbandry is extremely important for the rearing of a cattle and the quality of the meat.
 Because if the animal feels comfortable and does not feel any stress, the quality of the later steaks is also higher.
 In order to guarantee this, MAREDO has a close-meshed network of controls during the entire rearing, cutting and transport process.

 State-certified companies and MAREDO quality managers

 Our certified rearing and slaughterhouses are subject to strict controls.
 Responsible here are the state organizations SENASA (Servicio Nacional de Sanidad y Calidad Agroalimentaria) and INAC (Instituto Nacional de Carnes).
 The checks are unannounced and include not only animal welfare but also hygiene on the spot.
 We also employ our own quality managers.
 These check the complete process and ensure that the process is carried out according to the MAREDO quality guidelines.
 This includes regular checks of the pH-value in the meat and the inspection of the steak cuts.
 Hygiene and animal welfare are also under constant scrutiny.
 Everything is thoroughly checked again on import into the EU area.
 The European guidelines for meat imports are among the strictest in the world.
 These include high veterinary standards, animal welfare principles and hygiene standards, as well as other government controls in the country.